engageis/has_vimeo_video/README.md

 ## Customizing validation message

-You can customize the ActiveRecord validation message by passing the `message` parameter to `has_vimeo_video`.
+You can customize the ActiveRecord validation message by passing the `message` option to `has_vimeo_video`.

   ```ruby